fl-yu/CUT-RUNTools-2.0/README.md

 ## Bulk data analysis

-To learn new features for CUT&RUNTools 2.0 on the bulk data analysis, please see [New features] (docs/bulk-news.md).
+To learn new features for CUT&RUNTools 2.0 on the bulk data analysis, please see [New features](docs/bulk-news.md).

 To get started, please see [Installation Instructions](docs/bulk-INSTALL.md).